Axellience/customgen-documentation/reverse.md

 All the above options can be combined and each option can impact the others.
 For example, with the previous binding expression:
 `^JsArray<.*>, 1, false`, **without** the _follow collection bindings_ option and **with** the _discover associations_ option.
-Here is what happen if this attribute is found in the source code `JsArray<String> tab`.
+Here is what happens if this attribute is found in the source code `JsArray<String> tab`.
 In the reversed model, an attribute will be created as this:
 `tab : String [0..*]` (as we previously seen).
 However, if this attribute is found in the source code `JsArray<MyClass> tab2`, an association with one of its cardinality set to [0..\*] will be created in the reversed model.

 Here another example: by combining the _remove attributes_ option **with** the _discover associations_ option, the attributes which will be part of associations are let in the model whereas the attribute not involved in associations are removed.
-Thus, considering this two attributes:
+Thus, considering these two attributes:
 ```
 String name;
 MyClass cl;